artyru77/codemy-net/posts/19-analytics-with-redis-part-3/README.md

 Lets first figure out how we can integrate Redis into our rails app.
 Its actually quite simple.
 We're going to use an initializer to load redis when our application starts.

-In `config/initializers` go ahead and create a file called `analytics.rb` with the following content
+In `config/initializers` go ahead and create a file called `redis.rb` with the following content

 ```ruby
 require 'redis'